- In 1794, the church was used as a prison for the 1,500 inhabitants of the Vendée who were massacred during the War in the Vendée.

 “Noirmoutier Town Center: History & Heritage”: Local guides share 90 minutes of history and discovery with you.

-Located in Noirmoutier’s town center, in an old salt barn, Les Salorges cultural center offers a rich and varied programme of events all year long, including exhibitions, performances and cultural encounters.
-The center is there to meet the artistic needs not only of the town, but of the whole island.
-It hosts concerts, plays, dance performance and more.
-The theatre can hold up to 395 spectators and is accessible by people with reduced mobility.
-Les Salorges cultural center also has its own exhibition hall.
-Each summer, several artists display their work in this unusual space fitted with traditional picture rails.
+Located right in the centre of Noirmoutier-en-l'île, in a former salt storehouse, the Les Salorges cultural centre offers a rich and varied programme of exhibitions, shows and cultural events throughout the year.
+The centre caters for the artistic needs of the town and the whole of the island of Noirmoutier.
+It hosts concerts, plays, dance shows and more.
+The auditorium can hold up to 395 spectators and is accessible to people with reduced mobility.
+The Les Salorges cultural centre also has an exhibition hall.
+Every summer, several artists exhibit their work in this unusual room, which is equipped with old-fashioned cymaises.

 BY BICYCLE: A RIDE ON THE ROMANTIC JETTY